bandrebandrebandre/rexault-luxury-converter/README.md

 A premium tool for luxuriously converting and modifying images for the Rexault product line.
-Aurum Super Omnia.

 The core feature of rexconvert is its 'hexify' option, which takes a 200x200 image file (png?) and outputs a .cpp file containing a black and white hex representation of it which, which can then be uploaded to a Bespoke Digital Pet